 Break Statement in C

-Loops are useful to execute a particular block of code for n number of times until the test condition is false.
-However, there will be situations where we have to terminate the loop without executing all the statements.
-We can use the break and continue statements in C programming in these situations.
+Loops are useful to execute a particular block of statements for n number of times until the test condition is false.
+There will be some situations where we have to terminate the loop without executing all the statements.
+In these situations, we can use the Break statement and Continue statements in this programming.

 break;

-break Statement in C Examples
+Break Statement in C Examples

-C break Statement inside For Loop
+C Break Statement inside For Loop

 #include <stdio.h>